keystonejs/keystone-classic/docs/Getting Started/yo-generator.md

 - next - the method to call when the update has finished running (including any internal callbacks)

-Updates are ordered using [Semantic Versioning](semver.org), and Keystone will only run them once (successfully executed updates are stored in your database, in a collection called `app_updates`).
+Updates are ordered using [Semantic Versioning](https://semver.org), and Keystone will only run them once.
+Successfully executed updates are stored in your database, in a collection called `app_updates`.

 Update file names should match the pattern `x.x.x-description.js` - anything after the first hyphen is ignored, so you can describe the update in the filename.